qdingqim/Pac-mo/docs/final.md

 <div style="text-align:center"><img src ="https://github.com/qdingqim/Pac-mo/raw/master/docs/final_deco/perfround.png" /></div>

 The best solution reached within the shortest time is the 79th episode.
 However, the following episodes do not neccesarily do better than the 79th episode.
-We in total have 52×2×2 states(in easy mode map) which is already a huge number.
+We in total have 63×2×2 states in hard mode map (52×2×2 states in easy mode map) which is already a huge number.
 It would take huge number of runs to reach the stable q_table, which makes the performance seem unstable.

 ### Qualitative
 __- Measurement:__